AI and the Retail Marketer’s Future

 While there are countless ways to perform segmentation, RFM analysis is popular for three reasons:

 The following is a step-by-step, do-it-yourself approach to RFM segmentation.
+First, we will take a look at RFM Modeling.

 Note that with the aid of software, RFM segmentation – as well as other, more sophisticated types of segmentation – can be done automatically, with more accurate results.